camikazegreen/interview/README.md

         ./uaqstest_drupal_install.sh  # Installs the distribution for you ./uaqstest_behat_mink.sh      # Configures Behat variables and runs the tests.

-* Once the `./uaqstest_behat_mink.sh` script has been run, you can just use the `bin/behat` command to run the tests again and again.
+* The `./uaqstest_behat_mink.sh` script runs the tests, so you only have to run that script again to run the tests again.

 ## Requirements ##